 Internships, research opportunities and more

 Depending on their interests, students will be able to choose electives from a variety of courses from disciplines such as history, political science, sociology, linguistics, philosophy or art history, so that they can be better prepared to develop their research.

-After finishing their required credits and courses, doctoral students are expected to take the TRIP PhD comprehensive examination, which will be evaluated by an examination committee composed of three examiners chosen by the students in conjunction with the TRIP co-directors.
+After finishing their required credits and courses, doctoral students are expected to take the TRIP PhD comprehensive examination, which will be evaluated by an examination committee composed of three examiners chosen by the students in conjunction with the TRIP director.

 The University's Fleishman Center for Career and Professional Development is an additional resource for students.
 The Fleishman Center provides many useful services that aid professional development, including mock interviews, résumé critique, and career workshops.

 After You Graduate

-The intense language immersion as well as the cultural competency aspect of TRIP prepares our graduates for both academic and research-oriented careers after graduation.
+The intense language immersion, as well as the cultural competency aspect of TRIP, prepares our graduates for both academic and research-oriented careers after graduation.
 Our alumni have obtained academic positions in institutions within the United States and around the world, such as Adelphi University, Gaza University (Palestine), Indiana University-Purdue, Ithaca College, Milwaukee School of Engineering, Texas A&M University-Corpus Chrisi, São Paulo State University (Brazil), Saudi Electronic University (Saudi Arabia), Yarmouk University (Jordan), University of Pennsylvania.